 Throughout this article the terms citizen and resident will be used synonymously.
 It is important to note the significance and legal history of these terms.
-Originally, Section 36-12-40 only gave "citizens" the right to access public records which the Attorney General interpreted as all United States citizens.
-See AGO 2001-107 ("Out-of-state business has standing as a "citizen" to inspect [Alabama] public records under section 36-12-40....")
+Originally, Section 36-12-40 was thought to only gave "citizens" the right to access public records.
 However, the United State Supreme Court in upholding Virginia's access to open records to citizens of Virginia, interpreted Section 36-12-40 to limit access of Alabama public records to Alabama citizens contrary to the Attorney General's interpretation.
 McBurney v.
 Young, 133 S.Ct.
 1709 (2013).
 In Act 2024-278, the Alabama Legislature removed all doubt by changing the word citizen to resident and allowing the city to request reasonable evidence to establish proof of residency such as, but not limited to, an Alabama driver license or voter registration.
+A public officer may respond to public records request made by nonresidents, but a public officer's decision to respond to the request does not operate as a waiver of the right to deny other and future requests made by nonresidents.
+Section 36-12-44(f), Code of Alabama 1975.